 November is National Novel Writing Month!
 As hundreds of thousands of writers around the world set out to become novelists, we wanted to share our own appreciation for the written word.
 We’ve rounded up 18 of the best novels featuring cats.
 Spanning more than 150 years, these literary tales (or should we say “tails”?) offer at least one memorable feline character.
 And is there anything better than curling up with a good book and a kitty?
 Get reading!

 Alice’s Adventures in Wonderland by Lewis Carroll (1865)

-The mischievous grin that started it all: Lewis Carroll’s perfectly impish Cheshire Cat takes pleasure in misdirecting Alice during her adventures in Wonderland.
-He is a feline who can disappear and reappear at will, and enjoys baffling Alice with his antics—much like our own cats.
+The mischievous grin that started it all: Lewis Carroll’s perfectly impish Cheshire Cat (based on a British Shorthair) takes pleasure in misdirecting Alice during her adventures in Wonderland.
+He is a feline who can disappear and reappear at will and enjoys baffling Alice with his antics—much like our own cats.

 The Island of Dr. Moreau by H.G.
 Wells (1896)

 This classic science-fiction novel follows the story of a shipwrecked man left on the island home of Dr. Moreau, a mad scientist who creates human-like hybrid beings from animals.
 Leopard-Man, Half-Finished Puma-Woman, and Ocelot-Man are among the unfortunate creatures inhabiting the island.

 Thomasina, the Cat Who Thought She Was God by Paul Gallico (1957)

 This children’s fantasy novel is about a ginger cat named Thomasina who is owned by a child named Mary.
 Mary’s father is very strict and needs to understand how love is powerful enough to help others.
 Disney also adapted this book into a film called “The Three Lives of Thomasina.”

 The Door Into Summer by Robert A. Heinlein (1957)